 In June 2013, the Partnership acquired six mortgage revenue bonds secured by three properties located in San Antonio, Texas.
-The mortgage revenue bond purchases are as follows: approximately \$5.9 million par value Series A and approximately \$2.5 million par value Series B mortgage revenue bonds secured by the Avistar at the Oaks Apartments (formerly known as ("f/k/a") Dublin Apartments), a 156 unit multifamily apartment complex; approximately \$3.1 million Series A and approximately \$2.3 million Series B mortgage revenue bonds secured by the Avistar on the Hills Apartments (f/k/a Kingswood Apartments), a 129 unit multifamily apartment complex; and approximately \$5.5 million Series A and approximately \$1.7 million Series B mortgage revenue bonds secured by Avistar in 09 Apartments (f/k/a Waterford Apartments), a 133 unit multifamily apartment complex.
-The three Series A mortgage revenue bonds each carry an annual interest rate of 6.0% per annum and mature on August 1, 2050.
-The three Series B mortgage revenue bonds each carry an annual base interest rate of 9.0% per annum and mature on September 1, 2050.
+The mortgage revenue bond purchases are as follows: approximately \$5.9 million par value Series A and approximately \$2.5 million par value Series B mortgage revenue bonds secured by the Avistar at the Oaks Apartments (formerly known as ("f/k/a") Dublin Apartments), a 156 unit multifamily apartment complex; approximately \$3.1 million Series A and approximately \$2.5 million Series B mortgage revenue bonds secured by the Avistar on the Hills Apartments (f/k/a Kingswood Apartments), a 129 unit multifamily apartment complex; and approximately \$5.5 million Series A and approximately \$1.7 million Series B mortgage revenue bonds secured by the Avistar on the Hills Apartments (f/k/a Kingswood Apartments), a 129 unit multifamily apartment complex; and approximately \$5.5 million Series A and approximately \$1.7 million Series B mortgage revenue bonds secured by Avistar in 09 Apartments (f/k/a Waterford Apartments), a 133 unit multifamily apartment complex.
+The three Series A mortgage revenue bonds each carry an annual base interest rate of 9.0% per annum and mature on September 1, 2050.
 The Partnership also acquired approximately \$831,000 of taxable mortgage revenue bonds which also carry a base interest rate of 9.0% per annum and mature on September 1, 2050.
 The Company has determined that the entity which owns the three properties is an unrelated not-for-profit which under the accounting guidance is not subject to applying the VIE consolidation guidance.
-As a result, the properties' financial statements are not consolidated into the consolidated financial statements of the Company.
+As a result, the properties' financial statements of the Company.

-In April 2013, the Partnership acquired the Series C mortgage revenue bond secured by the Renaissance Gateway Apartments, a 208 unit multifamily apartment complex located in New Orleans, Louisiana for approximately \$2.9 million par value.
+In April 2013, the Partnership acquired the Series C mortgage revenue bond secured by the Renaissance Gateway Apartments, a208 unit multifamily apartment complex located in New Orleans, Louisiana for approximately \$2.9 million par value.
 This property is undergoing a major rehabilitation and the Partnership has agreed to fund a total of approximately \$8.6 million of a Series A mortgage revenue bond during construction which is estimated to be completed on June 30, 2014.
 During the third and fourth quarter of 2013, the Partnership purchased \$1.3 million par value Series B and \$3.9 million par value Series A, respectively, mortgage revenue bonds.
 During the first quarter of 2014, the Partnership purchased an additional approximate \$2.5 million par value Series A mortgage revenue bond.
 The Series C mortgage revenue bond carries a base interest rate of 12.0% per annum and matures on June 1, 2015.
 The Series A and Series B mortgage revenue bonds carry a base interest rate of 6% and 12% per annum, respectively, maturing on June 1, 2030.
 Upon completion of construction and stabilization, the approximate \$2.9 million Series C bond will be paid back on the earlier of when the property receives its final equity contribution by the limited partner or June 1, 2015.
 The Partnership accounts for the remaining Bond Purchase Commitment as an available-for-sale security and, as such, records the change in estimated fair value of the Bond Purchase Commitment as an asset or liability with changes in such valuation recorded in other comprehensive income.
-As of March 31, 2014, the Partnership estimated the value of this Bond Purchase Commitment and recorded a liability of approximately \$64,000.
+As of March 31, 2014, the Partnership estimated the value of this Bond Purchase Commitment and recorded a liability of approximately\$64,000.